tarantool/vshard/README.md

 ## Router public API

-All client's requests should be send to routers.
+All client's requests should be sent to routers.

 #### `vshard.router.bootstrap()`